tinigon89/BrowserOS/README.md

 - Automates repetitive tasks - let agents do the boring stuff while you focus on what matters
 - Guards your privacy like a watchdog - your data stays yours, always

 That's not just a vision.
 That's what we're building with Nxtscape.
+Join [our waitlist](https://nxtscape.ai), we'll send you the download link soon!

 ## Features 🎁
 - 🏠 Feels like home - works with all your Chrome extensions
-- 🔓 Open source and community driven - see exactly what's happening under the hood
-- 🔒 Your browsing history stays on your computer, not in the cloud
-- 🛡️ Built-in AI ad blocker that actually works
 - 🤖 AI agents that run locally - tell them what you want done and they'll browse for you (your data never leaves your machine)
 - 💬 Chat with AI right in the sidebar using local models - keep your private stuff private
-- ⚔️ Clash of GPTs - ask one question, get answers from ChatGPT, Claude, Gemini and more side-by-side
 - 🔍 Smart search that understands what you're looking for in your history and saved highlights
 - 🤝 Works with MCP tools right out of the box
+- 🔓 Open source and community driven - see exactly what's happening under the hood
+- 🔒 Your browsing history stays on your computer, not in the cloud
+- 🛡️ Built-in AI ad blocker that actually works

 ## 🤔 Why a new Browser, Not Just an Extension?
 Extensions are great, but they hit walls.
 To build the future we imagine, we need more control: